adamacoly66/CV/README.md

 # Adama COLY

-🧑🏾‍💻🌎 _Directeur du Calcul Intensif a la CINERI, Network and Systems Engineer, PhD Student on Computer Science at Gaston Berger University, Huawei HCIA Routing and Switching certified (HCNA)_
+🧑🏾‍💻🌎 _Director of Intensive Computing at CINERI, Network and Systems Engineer, PhD Student on Computer Science at Gaston Berger University, Huawei HCIA Routing and Switching certified (HCNA)_

 ## 💼 Work Experience